devGnode/springboot-express/Readme.md

 - Secret : can be a buffer of a private key ( pem file ) or a simple string of characters
 - algorithm : HS256, RS256
-- cookie : Cookie object `new Cookie("NAME_OF_COOKIE")` is you want use cookie Auth mode.
+- cookie : Cookie object. `new Cookie("NAME_OF_COOKIE")` if you want use by cookie Auth mode.

 Config Steps :

-if you use by cookie way, and use cookieParser.
+if you use the feature by cookie way and cookieParser too.
 Make sur you have call `cookieParser` middleware before `jwtAuthorization` middleware.

 Cookie `HS256` :